-We have set a 92% waste diversion target and measure our performance annually through an external audit, and achieved a 91% diversion rate in 2014.
+We have set a 92% waste diversion target and measure our performance annually through an external audit, and achieved a 91.3% diversion rate in 2015.

-We recognize that climate change and its impacts constitue the biggest environmental crisis humanity is facing, and are committed to reducing our carbon footprint.
+We recognize that climate change and its impacts constitute the biggest environmental crisis humanity is facing, and are committed to reducing our carbon footprint.
 We believe that our responsibility as a business goes beyond adapting to climate change and mitigating risks, but extends to showing leadership in transitioning to a low-carbon future, and engaging in advocacy for implementing carbon pricing and progressive regulation.

-We measure five areas of our operational carbon footprint: product transport, business flights, energy use, waste, and employee commuting.
+In 2015, we measure four areas of our operational carbon footprint: product transport, business flights, energy use, and waste.
 We set reduction targets for product transport, business flights, and energy use, as those are the areas that contribute the most to our operational carbon footprint, and that we have the most control over.
 After achieving a 31% absolute reduction in our footprint from 2007 to 2012, we set new carbon reduction targets to 2017.

 We have embedded an imputed cost of carbon into our business and reporting to understand the impact of business decisions on climate change.
 We have identified the growing impact of product transport on climate change due to the rise of ecommerce, and will focus our reduction efforts over the next five years on this area.
 We track our progress internally on a quarterly basis, with annual updates to our external stakeholders.
-In 2014, our carbon footprint increased by 9.6%.
+In 2015, our carbon footprint increased by 2.5% compared to 2014 levels, mostly attributed to the use of a truck-only transport model from the Distribution Centre to our stores as a way to satisfy membership demand.
+The opening of a second DC in Ontario will mean we can better utilize the rail and truck model, and substantially decrease carbon emissions.

 We work with climate change advocacy groups, and support provincial governments in their efforts to introduce carbon pricing and creating innovation and competition over the long term.
-To this end, in 2014 MEC joined other businesses through the Clean Economy Alliance to publicly support the Ontario government's recent proposal to address climate change.
+To this end, in 2015 MEC joined other businesses through the Vancouver Climate Pledge to publicly support stronger actions against climate change.
+We also provided input on provincial climate action discussions in British Columbia and Alberta.